ashhendrata/NYTimes-Spelling-Bee/README.md

 **How many words can you come up with given 7 letters?**

-*Climb the ranks as you become an expert at spelling!<br>
+## Climb the ranks as you become an expert at spelling!
 ✅  Beginner<br>
 ✅  Good Start<br>
 ✅  Moving Up<br>